Crisis Computing

 Crisis Computing Team

-The aims of the Crisis Computing team at QCRI are to conduct applied and core computer science research and to build innovative technologies that can be used by decision-makers, NGOs, affected communities, and scholars to improve the effectiveness of humanitarian strategies such as preparedness, mitigation, and response during humanitarian crises and emergencies.
+The aims of the Crisis Computing team are to conduct applied and core computer science research and to build AI-based innovative technologies that can be used by decision-makers, NGOs, and affected communities to improve the effectiveness of humanitarian strategies such as preparedness, mitigation, and response during humanitarian crises and emergencies.

 Current Team Members: